Preparing for DMS 2.0

 - Develop and implement written policies and procedures, steps, timelines, and forms for operating the state due process hearing process.
 This includes:

-- how the state tracks due process events, such as when a hearing request is received, when a hearing decision is due, when extensions are granted by the hearing officer, for what reason, and for how long, when a hearing decision is delivered and the results of the hearing decision, if a hearing is dismissed, and when parties agree to mediate;
+- How the state tracks due process events, such as when a hearing request is received, when a hearing decision is due, when extensions are granted by the hearing officer, for what reason, and for how long, when a hearing decision is delivered and the results of the hearing decision, if a hearing is dismissed, and when parties agree to mediate.

-- steps when the Lead Agency (LA) is named as the party in due process hearing;
+- Steps when the Lead Agency (LA) is named as the party in due process hearing.

-- what to investigate and what to put in abeyance if a state complaint and a request for a due process hearing are filed at the same time on the same issue, as well as a process for the timely start of the state complaint investigation if a hearing officer later dismisses the matter;
+- What to investigate and what to put in abeyance if a state complaint and a request for a due process hearing are filed at the same time on the same issue, as well as a process for the timely start of the state complaint investigation if a hearing officer later dismisses the matter.

-- the circumstances when a hearing officer may grant an extension, but not due to insufficient staff or other administrative reasons;
+- The circumstances when a hearing officer may grant an extension, but not due to insufficient staff or other administrative reasons.

-- issuance of finding(s) and verification of correction of noncompliance identified in a due process hearing decision.
+- Issuance of finding(s) and verification of correction of noncompliance identified in a due process hearing decision.

 - Provide all parents access and support necessary to file a hearing request.
 That may include translation, interpretation, and literacy services and technology access.